brandonmichaelgarcia/GraphTheory/README.md

 # HavelHakimi

-A small demonstation of the Havel-Hakimi Theorem from undirected graph theory.
+A small demonstration of the Havel-Hakimi Theorem from undirected graph theory.